hwipl/blog/drafts/vpn_with_wireguard_and_ansible/README.md

 `10.20.21.4` in Site 1.
 In Site 2, they are `10.20.22.2`, `10.20.22.3` and
 `10.20.22.4`.

+The VPN clients connect to a server via the server's external DNS name that resolves to an IP address that is reachable by the clients from outside the network.
+In Site 1, the DNS name is `vpn.s1.lan`.
+In Site 2, it is `vpn.s2.lan`.
+The external IP addresses of the servers and of the clients are unknown and not needed for the VPN configuration in this document.

 ## VPN Configuration

 The configuration of the VPN servers and clients is described in this section.